John Anderson | June 25, 2021

 You must use an administrator who works with precious metals and is also approved by the IRS to open a gold IRA.
 Even though you direct it personally, administrators (brokers, custodians, etc.) are still necessary to act on your behalf.

 Gold and other precious metals that make up an IRA require storage in vault facilities approved by the IRS.
-Because of the potential for IRA fraud or theft, the IRS determined that only certain approved depository facilities would be allowed to inventory and guard such large amounts of physical bullion treasure.
-So it was that only six depository vaults in the entire United States of America were approved to hold the valuable contents of these extremely resource-rich retirement accounts.
+Due to the chance of fraud or theft with precious metals, the IRS will only allow storage facilities that it has approved to be used in IRA account.
+So it was that only six depository vaults in the United States were approved to store the these gold bars, silver, coins and other precious metals in retirement accounts.

 IRA precious metals are still usually held in one of six IRS approved depository company vaults.
 These companies include the following well-known and imminently trusted institutions: